canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 - more time and resource for customised solutions to solve the rare or unique problems
 - lower implementation and running costs

+**Design, build and test end-to-end digital services (formerly guideline 6.5):**
+{: .dpgn-data-ignore}

+There are many potential benefits from the greater use of digital services, including greater convenience for users, quicker and more responsive service delivery, increased security and reliability and reduced costs.
+To maximize these potential benefits and avoid user reliance on less convenient ways of interacting with government, services should be designed to be digital from end-to-end.

 </div>

 <section class="dpgn-section-checklist">